 This course is offered through the Osher Lifelong Learning Institute (OLLI) at Colorado State University.
 You must be a member of Osher to enroll in this course.

-Please Note: This Geologic Field Excursion is designed for non-geologists who have a basic understanding of geologic processes and rocks from a basic geology course or from personal reading and study.
-The ability to hike one mile round trip with several stops is required.
+(NOTE: This Geologic Field Excursion is designed for non-geologists who have a basic understanding of geologic processes and rocks from a basic geology course or from personal reading and study.
+The ability to hike up to about one mile round trip at several stops is required).

 Noncredit courses do not produce academic credit nor appear on a Colorado State University academic transcript.